nikhilnadagouda/Java/README.md

 4. Space Complexity
 5. Solution (Complete or just the main logic)

+Caution:
-Caution: Solution might or might not be independently executable on its own.
+1. Solution might or might not be independently executable on its own.
+2. Check the file name and the main class name in the file.
+They may be different.
+   File name is to give idea of the problem without opening the file.
+   Class name is according to semantics.